angulardart/site-angulardart/src/_codelabs/angular2_components/2-easystart.md

 <aside class="alert alert-info" markdown="1">
 **Note:**
-When you added AngularDart Components support to lib/lottery_simulator.dart, you also added materialBindings to the providers list.
-You don’t need to do that here, because the \<help-component> UI has no buttons or anything else that requires the animations defined in materialDirectives.
+Unlike when you edited lib/lottery_simulator.dart, you don't need to add `materialBindings` to this file.
+The reason: the \<help-component> UI has no buttons or anything else that requires the animations defined in `materialBindings`.

 You also don’t need to do anything to get the material icon fonts, since the app’s entry point (web/index.html) already imports the font file.
 </aside>

 Adding those two lines to lib/help/help.dart makes the glyphs display: